1964–65 United States network television schedule

 The following is the 1964–65 network television schedule for the three major English language commercial broadcast networks in the United States.
 The schedule covers primetime hours from September 1964 through August 1965.
-The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1963–64 season.
+The schedule is followed by a list per network of returning series, new series, and series cancel after the 1963–64 season.

 This is the first full season in which NBC broadcast more than 50% of its schedule in color, a fact which the network emphasized during its September 19–25 premiere week.

-CBS and ABC, still mostly in black and white, continued rolling out rural sitcoms; in fall 1964 the networks added Gomer Pyle, USMC (CBS) and No Time For Sergeants (ABC) to their respective schedules.
-According to television historians Castleman and Podrazik (1982), critics objected to CBS's rural sitcom-heavy schedule, particularly the Gomer Pyle character, but the "high ratings earned by the silly gimmicks and simpleton heroes would assure rural sitcoms spots in the network schedules for years."
+CBS and ABC, still mostly in black and white, continued rolling out rural sitcoms; in fall 1964, the networks added Gomer Pyle, U.S.M.C.
+(CBS) and No Time For Sergeants (ABC) to their respective schedules.
+According to television historians Castleman and Podrazik (1982), critics objected to CBS's rural sitcom-heavy schedule, particularly the Gomer Pyle character, but the "high ratings earned by the silly gimmicks and simpleton heroes would assure rural sitcoms spots in the network schedules for years".

 Castleman and Podrazik also point out the large number of "escapist" programs which debuted during the fall of 1964: Gilligan's Island (CBS), Bewitched (ABC), My Living Doll (CBS), The Addams Family (ABC) and The Munsters (CBS).
 Only NBC avoided the escapist trend during the season, with the exception of The Man From U.N.C.L.E..

 All times are Eastern and Pacific.
-Premieres are highlighted in bold while endings are highlighted in italics.
+Premieres are highlighted in bold.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.